Made-For-Gamers/game-jam-webgl-template/README.md

 ## Installation

 	1) Register a Near wallet on Testnet and/or Mainnet
 	2) Fork this repo to local
 	3) Open local folder from Unity Hub
 	4) File / Build Settings - Set platform to WebGL
+	5) Edit / Project Settings / Player / Other Settings / Active Input Handling - Input System Package (New)
-	5) Edit / Project Settings / Player / Resolution and Presentation - Select Near WebGL template
+	6) Edit / Project Settings / Player / Resolution and Presentation - Select Near WebGL template
-	6) File / Build And Run
+	7) File / Build And Run
-	7) Select you network from the dropdown and click the Login button
+	8) Select you network from the dropdown and click the Login button
-	8) Sign in using your relevant Near wallet.
+	9) Sign in using your relevant Near wallet.

 <p>&nbsp;</p>